Fact check

 https://www.energie-umwelt.ch/elektrizitaet/1147

-1. IFH Cologne in cooperation with MEDIA Central, „Der Prospekt als Markenbotschafter”,
+1. FH Cologne in cooperation with MEDIA Central, “The Prospectus as Brand Ambassador.”
+2020, S. 6

 2. Representative Civey survey, 2021

-Since Amsterdam does not have a paper recycling system (blue bin), in contrast to German cities, the comparison is flawed.
+We say: Incorrect!
+Since Amsterdam does not have a paper recycling system (Blue Bin), in contrast to Germany, the comparison is flawed.
 Amsterdam had a waste separation problem that never existed in Germany.
-So the city has solved a problem that we don’t have.
+The city has therefore solved a problem that we do not have.
+Advertising and information mail is mainly made from waste paper, which can be recycled up to around 10 times.
+Waste paper is therefore not waste, but an important resource from which books, newspapers, brochures, writing pads, copying paper, wallpaper, packaging material or even sanitary paper are made.1

 1. TU Darmstadt, Prof. Dr.-Ing.
-Samuel Schabel, Department of Paper Manufacture and Mechanical Process Engineering
+Samuel Schabel, Department of Paper Milling and Mechanical Process Engineering

 1,2 Representative Civey survey, 2021